 For a pianist with a hand span closer to the average for females, changes may be more subtle, such as the improved legato playing, musical line and phrasing and reduced tension when playing octaves.
 This group of pianists, who can pay a 10th for the first time, also find that are able to tackle repertoire normally the preserve of male pianists, such as works by Rachmaninoff and other Russian composers, Ravel, and advanced Chopin or Liszt works requiring larger spans to play effectively.

-A Walter upright piano with DS5.5® (7/8) keyboard was provided at the 2011 Australasian Piano Pedagogy Conference for delegates to try.
-Despite the fact that most of those who played it did so for no more than 15 minutes, all who played long enough to feel sufficiently comfortable found certain skills to be easier, including males with hand spans of more than 8 inches (20 cm).
+A Walter upright piano with DS5.5® (7/8) keyboard was available at the 2011 Australasian Piano Pedagogy Conference for delegates to try.
+Those who played long enough to feel sufficiently comfortable with this size found certain skills to be easier.
+Pianists who reacted positively included males with hand spans of more than 8 inches (20 cm).
 ‘Octave passages’ and ‘balance and voicing’ were most commonly noted as being easier.
-At the 2013 and 2015 Australasian Piano Pedagogy Conferences a Kawai GM12 grand piano with 15/16 keyboard was available; delegates trying it out found that the time needed to adjust from the conventional keyboard was minimal.
+At the 2013 and 2015 Australasian Piano Pedagogy Conferences, and the 2016 EPTA conference in Reykjavik, a Kawai GM12 grand piano with 15/16 (6.05 inch octave) keyboard was available.
+Delegates trying it found that the time needed to adjust from the conventional keyboard was minimal.

-At the 2015 conference, six of Melbourne’s top professional pianists took part in a recital and panel discussion using the Kawai GM12.
+At the 2015 APPCA conference, six of Melbourne’s top professional pianists took part in a recital and panel discussion using the Kawai GM12.
 Their hand spans ranged from 7.1 to 9.2 inches and they had all had very little practice time on the smaller sized keys.
 For the pieces they chose, ALL pianists discovered advantages when playing the 15/16 keyboard.
 For those with the smallest spans, the benefits were profound and wide-reaching, while for those males with the largest hands, they found larger intervals (9ths and 10ths) much easier, as well as voicing of large chords such as in a Rachmaninoff Etude.
-This experience suggests that smaller keyboards would benefit a very large majority of pianists at least for some repertoire – including those with spans of more than 9 inches!
-It also indicates that repertoire written by some very large-handed male composers – Rachmaninoff, Vine, Grainger, Liszt – is inaccessible to many, and even male pianists with ‘average’ hands are able to perform some of their works more successfully on a keyboard with narrower keys.
+This experience suggests that keyboards with narrower keys would benefit a very large majority of pianists at least for some repertoire – including even those with spans of more than 9 inches!
+It also indicates that repertoire written by some very large-handed male composers – Rachmaninoff, Vine, Grainger, Liszt – is inaccessible to many.
+Even male pianists with ‘average’ hands are able to perform some of their works more successfully on a keyboard with narrower keys.

-Although its focus is not about ESPKs as such, an excellent book published by Oxford University Press – Adaptive Strategies for Small-Handed Pianists (Deahl & Wristen, 2017) – provides a great summary of the many ‘work-around’ strategies that small-handed pianists need to adopt and gives the clear message that the issues are not trivial.
+Although its focus is not about alternatively sized keyboards as such, an excellent book has recetly been published by Oxford University Press: Adaptive Strategies for Small-Handed Pianists (Deahl & Wristen, 2017).
+It provides a great summary of the many ‘work-around’ strategies that small-handed pianists need to adopt and gives the clear message that the issues are not trivial.
 The title does not totally convey the breadth of what is covered – the introductory chapters deal with the evolution of the piano and piano repertoire, anatomy and biomechanical principles relevant to piano playing, the wide-ranging problems of small-handed pianists and common maladaptive tendencies.